BPA and Testosterone: 5 Sources of Harmful Bisphenol A

-Stainless steel cans however are much more safer alternatives.
-In general there’s no BPA used in the linings, as there’s in aluminum alternatives.
+Stainless steel cans, however, are much safer alternatives.
+In general, there’s no BPA used in the linings, as there’s an aluminum alternatives.

 Obviously, your best bet is to make your own foods instead of eating canned goods and processed junk.